-Students must contact the Office of Disaiblity Services EVERY Semester they wish to receive accommodations.
+Students must contact the Office of Disability Services EVERY Semester they wish to receive accommodations.

-Students must obtain updated accommodation letters each semester by submitting the Returning Students Accommodation Letter Request Form.
+Students must obtain updated accommodation letters each semester by submitting a Semester Request via MyAccommodate.
 Updated accommodation letters must be given by to student to their instructors at the beginning of each semester.
 Photo copies of previous accommodation letters are insufficient.
 SVA faculty are not required to provide a student with accommodations unless the student has provided an appropriately dated accommodation letter.

-Updated accommodation letters may be picked up at ODS two days after you submit your request for an updated letter.
+Updated accommodation letters may be picked up at ODS two business days after you submit your Semester Request.
 You may pick up your letters from our Office Assistant any time Monday - Friday between the hours of 9am-5pm.

 If you would like to make changes to your letter or want to speak with ODS staff, please visit ODS during the walk-in hours posted in the "Contact Us" section or schedule an appointment.